-- coming up with some strategies to help your child say ‘no’ to drugs or alcohol without losing face.
+- coming up with some strategies to help your child say ‘no’ to alcohol or other drugs without losing face.
 For example, ‘I'd love to but I have to work in the morning’, or ‘I’ve got a big game tomorrow and need a clear head’

 Children with additional needs

-If your child has special needs, you and she need to be confident that she can be safe and enjoy herself at parties.
-For example, a child at risk of anaphylaxis will need to know how to check what she’s eating, know any warning signs of anaphylaxis, and have her EpiPen® with her at all times.
+If your child has additional needs, you and he need to be confident that he can be safe and enjoy himself at parties.
+For example, a child at risk of anaphylaxis will need to know how to check what he’s eating, know any warning signs of anaphylaxis, and have his EpiPen® with him at all times.
 You might also want to speak to the host to ensure the host is aware of the risk and knows what to do if a problem comes up.

 Hosting a party

 If your child is having a party at home (or somewhere organised by you), you’re considered to be the host.
 You have a legal duty of care to ensure that everyone at the party is safe.
 If anything goes wrong at the party, or even after the party, and you haven’t taken care to prevent this, you could be held responsible.

 It’s a good idea to check the regulations about parties in your state, because laws about teenagers and alcohol vary across Australia.
 Also, if you register the party with the police, they’ll have all the details about the party so they can respond quickly if you need to call them.

 Planning the party

 Invitations: how will they be sent?
-Written invitations are a good way of stopping gatecrashers, especially if you ask everyone to bring their invite to get in.
-Avoid using text messages or social networking sites to advertise the party, because the invite could be forwarded on to people who haven’t been invited.
+Written invitations are a good way of stopping gatecrashers, especially if you ask everyone to bring their invitation to get in.
+Avoid using text messages or social media to advertise the party, because the invitation could be forwarded on to people who haven’t been invited.

-Activities: your child might want games, such as competitions or karaoke, or she might prefer just to chat with friends and listen to music.
+Activities: your child might want games, like competitions or karaoke, or he might prefer just to chat with friends and listen to music.